rize-network/app-studio-web/docs/adk-components.md

 ### ADK Integration

-The components are designed to integrate with the ADK backend using the same API patterns as the original adk-web application:
+The components are self-contained and integrate directly with an ADK backend using `fetch`.
+You can specify the backend URL via the `apiBaseUrl` prop.

 #### Required Backend Endpoints:
 - `POST /sessions` - Create new agent session